clay/clay-kiln/inputs/README.md

 * **url** - to get data from
 * **property** - to get from the returned data
 * **moreMagic** - to run the returned value through more transforms, api calls, etc
+* **tooltip** - text that will display in a tooltip. used to explain what each button is doing, so make it concise!

 ☆.。.:*・°☆.。.:*・°☆.。.:*・°☆.。.:*・°☆